kevinYCKim33/vendough-app/spec.md

         Dealing.newest_first
           queries all completed transactions and sorts them by update date.

+        Dealing.user_dealings(user)
+          queries all completed transactions where a selected user is involved

 - [x] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)